Katamaze/Leap/README.md

 Sometimes I wonder what WHMCS would have done in my place when I added [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade) to their software.
 I know this article is written in italian but it still gives an idea the its complexity.
 I completed such a huge project in about 3 months.
 On the other hand WHMCS with God knows how many employees is still trying to fix GDPR they broke in v8 (November 2020).

 It is no secret that the average release of WHMCS contains (not counting bugs) microscopic features that no one asked for that I wouldn't even put in a changelog.

-For instance few years ago they delivered calendar picker as the main feature of a major release.
-It's a free jQuery library that any decent developer can implement it in a couple of hours.
+For instance years ago calendar picker was the main feature of a major release of WHMCS.
+We are talking about a free jQuery library that any developer can implement in a couple of hours.
+But for WHMCS this was like a revolution.
+They even wrote an extensive post about such a feature that on any other system would be considered obvious.

+Here's the thing.
 They are slow and their commitment is non-impactful.

 We have bugs from years that would take minutes to fix.
-Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
+Similarly we are waiting for missing features that any decent developer could complete in a couple of days (if not hours).
 I find incredible that a company of the size of WHMCS can't match the features delivered by the now-small group of third-party developers and designers.

-Today my commitment to WHMCS is limited to maintaining my modules and support a small group of selected providers.
+Today my commitment to WHMCS is limited to maintaining my modules and supporting a small group of selected providers.

 I replaced WHMCS with something that is more rewarding and satisfying.
-My main focus now is working on a software that manages marketplaces, logistic, warehouses, data mining etc. that is actively used by several big companies.
+Now I work on a software that manages marketplaces, logistic, warehouses, data mining (...) that is actively used by several companies with notable earnings.

 It's a system that is way more complex and sensitive than WHMCS.
 A problem could result in the loss of significant amounts of money in missing sales.
 In comparison registering domains, start/stop servers and invoice customers feels like petting a cat.
 That being said, I am pretty confident with Leap.